How to Enable the SuperCacher in WordPress

 In this tutorial we will show you how to configure your WordPress site to work with our SuperCacher dynamic caching service.
 The first thing you need to do is to enable the Dynamic caching from your cPanel.
 Once you do that, you'll be provided with a special WordPress plugin - SG Optimizer that you need to download and install on your site.
 Check out this tutorial for more information on how to install WordPress plugins.
 Once you do that, check out the instructions below for more information on how to use the plugin with your site.

 How to Access the SuperCacher Settings

-Once you install the plugin, you will see a new item named SuperCacher added to your left menu.
-Click on it to access all SuperCache settings.
+Once you install the plugin, go to SG Optimizer -> SuperCacher Config to access all SuperCache settings.

 How to Enable the Dynamic Cache